Weakly Supervised Disentangled Generative Causal Representation Learning: Experiments

 \subsubsection{Sample efficiency}

-For a BGM including the previous state-of-the-art supervised disentangling methods S-VAEs \citep{locatello2019disentangling} and DEAR, we use the learned encoder to embed the training data to the latent space and train a MLP classifier on the representations to predict the target label.
+For a BGM including the earlier state-of-the-art supervised disentanglement methods S-VAEs~\citep{locatello2019disentangling}, the modified S-GraphVAE~\citep{he2018graphvae}, and our proposed DEAR, we use the learned encoder to embed the training data to the latent space and train an MLP classifier on top of the representations to predict the target label.
+All the architectures are the same for various methods with details given in Appendix~\ref{app:exp_detail}.
 Without an encoder, one normally needs to train a convolutional neural network with raw images as the input.
-Here we adopt the ResNet50 as the baseline classifier which is the architecture of the BGM encoder.
-Since disentangling methods use additional supervision of the generative factors, we consider another baseline that is pretrained using multi-label prediction of the factors on the same training set.
+Here we adopt the ResNet50 (named ResNet in Table~\ref{tab:sample_eff}) as the baseline classifier which is the architecture of the BGM encoder.
+Since the disentanglement methods use additional supervision of the generative factors, we consider another baseline ResNet50 (named ResNet-pretrain) that is pretrained using multi-label classification to predict the factors on the same training set.
+Unless indicated otherwise, DEAR, S-VAEs, S-GraphVAE, and ResNet-pretrain have access to the annotated labels for all training samples, and DEAR and S-GraphVAE are given the true graph structure.
+We provide the detailed results when there is less supervised information on labels and the graph structure in Sections~\ref{sec:ablation} and \ref{sec:exp_learnA}.

+To measure the sample efficiency, we use the statistical efficiency score defined as the average test accuracy based on 100 samples divided by the average accuracy based on 10,000/all samples, following \citet{Locatelloetal19}.
+Note that this metric may be misleading when a method always achieves poor accuracy with small and large training samples.
+Therefore, we also report the test accuracies with different training sample sizes to provide a comprehensive evaluation.